firesim/firesim/docs/Getting-Started-Guides/AWS-EC2-F1-Getting-Started/Initial-Setup/First-time-AWS-User-Setup.rst

     New limit value:           64

-This limit of 64 vCPUs for F instances allows you to run one node on the ``f1.2xlarge`` or eight nodes on the ``f1.16xlarge``.
+This limit of 64 vCPUs for F instances allows you to run both examples in this getting started guide, a single-node target design simulation on an ``f1.2xlarge`` and an eight-node target design simulation on an ``f1.16xlarge``.

 For the "Use Case Description", you should describe your project and write